 If you are currently looking to enter into a new contract or lease, you may consider asking about the addition of COVID-19 or other pandemic level events as a force majeure event or investigating how the other party is currently addressing performance issues for completing their current contracts such as inability to meeting in person, offering payment deferral, issues with a supply train or traveling across various borders.

 If you have questions about how COVID-19 might alter your contracts, or if you need help interpreting the language of your contracts, Limitless Law is available to help!
-Please call us at 360-685-0145 for a free 15-minute phone consultation.
+Please call us at 360-685-0145 to schedule your consultation.